Flops for Complete Intersection Calabi-Yau Threefolds: Introduction

 Locally flops can be distinguished by two invariants.
 The first of these is the normal bundle of the exceptional curve $C$.
 Laufer~\cite{Laufer:1981} showed that the only normal bundles that can occur are $\mathcal{O}_C(-1)\oplus \mathcal{O}_C(-1)$, $\mathcal{O}_C(-2)\oplus \mathcal{O}_C(0)$ and $\mathcal{O}_C(-3)\oplus \mathcal{O}_C(1)$.
 All flops of type $(-1,-1)$ are locally equivalent to the Atyiah flop, those of type $(-2,0)$ are equivalent to Reid's pagoda flop involving an $A_{k>1}$ singularity and all other flops are in class $(-3, 1)$.
 The second invariant is the length of the flop.
 All the flops involving $A_k$ singularities, that is those of type $(-1,-1)$ and $(-2,0)$, have length $1$, while flops involving $D_k$, $E_6$, $E_7$ and $E_8$ singularities have lengths between $2$ and $6$ (the flops with $E_6$, $E_7$ and $E_8$ singularities currently being conjectural) \cite{KatzMorrison:1992}.

 Going beyond such local aspects is difficult in general.
 In particular, given a global description of $X^+$, it is difficult to find a global description of $X^-$.
 The purpose of the present work is to provide such a description in the case of flops for which $X^+$ is a Calabi-Yau threefold realised as a generic K\"ahler-favourable complete intersection in a product of projective spaces (a CICY threefold).
+For a definition of K\"ahler favourability see Section~\ref{sec:favourability}.
 We note in passing that many of the ideas presented below appear to generalise to cases where $X^+$ is a Calabi-Yau threefold realised as a complete intersection inside a toric ambient space, and this generalisation will be the subject of future work.